tonysun83/couchdb/share/doc/src/replication/protocol.rst

 Continuous Replication:
     Replication that "never stops": after processing all events from Changes Feed, Replicator doesn't close the connection, but awaits new change events from the Source.
-The connection is kept alive by periodical heartbeats.
+The connection keeps alive by periodical heartbeats.

 Replication Log:
-    A special Document that holds Replication history between Source and Target.
+    A special Document that holds Replication history (recorded Checkpoints and few more statistics) between Source and Target.

 Replication ID:
     A unique value that unambiguously identifies the Replication Log.